Key Takeaways

 Can I run these models completely offline?

 Yes.
 All five models run entirely offline once downloaded to your machine.
-Download via Ollama (or GGUF quantizations from Hugging Face), load locally, and inference happens 100% on your hardware with zero network calls.
-This is a key advantage over cloud APIs: perfect for confidential documents, air-gapped networks, and GDPR/data sovereignty compliance.
+Download via Ollama (or GGUF files from Hugging Face), load locally, and inference happens 100% on your hardware with zero network calls.
+This is a key advantage over cloud APIs: perfect for confidential documents, air-gapped networks, GDPR compliance, and privacy-sensitive workloads.

 Sources